 Wenceslau de Moraes (1854-1929), the Portuguese writer, translator and poet, who spent his later life living near Mt.
-Bizen in Tokushima, is regarded as the Portuguese Lafcadio Hearn, of whom he was a contemporary.
+Bizen in Tokushima on Shikoku, is regarded as the Portuguese Lafcadio Hearn, of whom he was a contemporary.

 Born in Lisbon, Moraes attended Naval College before joining the Portuguese navy and serving on battleships in the Far East.
 He settled in Macao, where he married a local woman and started a family.
 In 1889 he visited Japan for the first time and appeared to fall in love with the country.
 In 1898 he deserted his wife and children in Macao and took up residence in Kobe as Portugal's Consulate General in the port city.
 It was while in Japan that Moraes began writing about his life in the East for several Portuguese newspapers and magazines.